AxonML Documentation

 Automatic Differentiation Dynamic computational graph, reverse-mode autodiff, AMP autocast (F16), gradient checkpointing, graph inspection/DOT export

-Neural Networks Linear, Conv1d/2d, BatchNorm1d/2d, LayerNorm, GroupNorm, RMSNorm, MultiHead/Cross/Differential attention, LSTM/GRU/RNN, Transformer encoder/decoder, MoE, GCN/GAT, TernaryLinear, differentiable structured sparsity
+Neural Networks Linear, Conv1d/2d, BatchNorm1d/2d, LayerNorm, GroupNorm, RMSNorm, MultiHead/Cross/Differential attention, LSTM/GRU/RNN, Transformer encoder/decoder, MoE, GCN/GAT, 1.58-bit ternary quantized linear (BitNet b1.58), differentiable structured sparsity

 Optimizers SGD (+ momentum, Nesterov), Adam, AdamW, RMSprop, LAMB; schedulers (Step, MultiStep, Cosine, OneCycle, Warmup, ReduceLROnPlateau, Exponential); GradScaler; training health monitor

-Distributed Training DDP, FSDP (ZeRO-2/ZeRO-3 + HybridShard + CPU offload), Pipeline (GPipe / 1F1B), column/row tensor parallel, NCCL backend
+Distributed Training DDP, FSDP (ZeRO-2/ZeRO-3 + HybridShard + CPU offload), Pipeline (GPipe / 1F1B), column/row tensor parallel, optional NCCL backend

-LLM Architectures BERT, GPT-2, LLaMA, Mistral, Phi, Chimera, Hydra, SSM (Mamba), Trident (1.58-bit)
+LLM Architectures BERT, GPT-2, LLaMA, Mistral, Phi, SSM (Mamba), Qwen3 (trainable)

-Inference Stack nexus-serve — pure-Rust LLM inference with Anthropic Messages API, SSE streaming, Q4_K/Q6_K CUDA GEMV, fused prefill + flash-decode attention kernels
+Inference Stack the AxonML inference server — pure-Rust LLM inference with Anthropic Messages API, SSE streaming, Q4_K/Q5_K/Q6_K/Q8_0 CUDA GEMV, fused prefill + flash-decode attention, --mlock / --no-mmap / --n-gpu-layers / --n-cpu-moe, and TurboQuant KV-cache quantization (--kv-quant q8/turbo)

 Architecture